Authority control

 }

-Authority editors are library science professionals responsible for maintaining authority records:
+Graph editors are responsible for maintaining knowledge graph nodes (including authority records):

 Qualifications